heathbrew/AI-Powered-Educational-Chatbot/README.md

 **Loading QA Data:**
 The chatbot's responsiveness is rooted in the availability of relevant data.
 The code ensures a steady supply of such data by harnessing the `load_qa_data` function to read question-answer pairs and associated metadata from a CSV file.
 This foundation of knowledge facilitates the chatbot's capacity to furnish tailored and informative responses to user queries.

-Through systematic orchestration of these processes, the `send_gptnew` function embodies the chatbot's prowess in intelligently crafting responses, thereby augmenting the educational support experience.
+Through the systematic orchestration of these processes, the `send_gptnew` function embodies the chatbot's prowess in intelligently crafting responses, thereby augmenting the educational support experience.